sovity/core-edc/.github/ISSUE_TEMPLATE/fork.md

 This part describes how to find where a missing action was and how to make it work again.

 - [ ] Identify the date `LASTOK` when the `core-edc` version was released either with:
     - [ ] Alternative 1: locate the file in the git history.
         - `git log --oneline --follow -- '.github/actions/THEACTIONNAME'`
     - [ ] Alternative 2: Use the tag date.
         - `git show --no-patch --format=%ci vN1.N2.N3` in the `core-edc` repo. e.g `2022-03-04`
         - Note: the time may be important.
 By specifying only the date, we will get all the commit of that day until midnight.
+- [ ] (Optional) Replace `LASTOK` with the date you found.
 - [ ] Find in the `fork` `action` repository the *commit* on the main branch that happened right before the time the tagged commit in the core EDC was created.
-    - `git log --date=iso -n 2 --before="LASTOK"`
+    - `git log --date=iso -n LINES --before="LASTOK"`
     - e.g. `git log --date=iso -n 2 --before="2022-03-04"`
     - Note: the time may be important, increase the value of `LINES` to show more than 1 line.
 - [ ] Create a new branch `pinned/P1.P2.P3_LASTOK` from this older commit
 - [ ] Push this branch to the fork
-- [ ] Tag this new version as `P1.P2.P3_YYYY.MM.DD_1` e.g. `P1.P2.P2_2022-03-04_1`
+- [ ] Tag this new version as `P1.P2.P3_LASTOK_1` e.g. `P1.P2.P2_2022-03-04_1`
 - [ ] Push this tag to the `actions` fork
     - e.g. `git push fork tag P1.P2.P3_LASTOK_1`
 - [ ] Change the missing dependency versions in the `core-edc` `fork` from the pinned latest to that new version.